bengtson/celebrate/README.md

 This will be integrated into the Tack set of services on port 4405.

+## To Do

+Add warning and alarm based on how close the next date is.

 ## Versions

 Version 1.2 : Added status generation for the Tack Status System.
+Verions 1.3 : Changed favicon, added version / commit as status metric.